Va’a Magalogo

 Paving the way

-Getting started in the film industry can be challenging but he has a little help thanks to the Discovery NZ AUT Communication Studies Scholarship he received earlier this year.
+Getting started in the film industry can be challenging but Va’a had a little help thanks to the Discovery NZ AUT Communication Studies Scholarship he received in his final year.

-“The scholarship has changed everything.
-The financial aspect is nice but the mentorship is next level.
-Being in my third year I was starting to panic because I had no idea how to get started in the industry and was worrying about the financial burden study was putting on my family.
+“The scholarship changed everything.
+The financial aspect was nice but the mentorship was next level.
+In my third year I was starting to panic because I had no idea how to get started in the industry and was worrying about the financial burden study was putting on my family.
 When I got the news from the CEO of Warner Brothers Discovery NZ it was like everything just flipped.
 I remember when he said ‘Congratulations’ it was like a massive weight was lifted.
 That was the happiest I had felt in a long time.

-“The scholarship has introduced me to so many people from all over the industry who are willing to help me develop my career.
-Warner Brothers Discovery is an amazing company with amazing people who have been willing to help me out in any way they can to start my career.”
+“The scholarship introduced me to so many people from all over the industry who were willing to help me develop my career.
+Warner Brothers Discovery is an amazing company with amazing people who were willing to help me out in any way they could to start my career.”

 Advice for other students

-Expecting to complete his communications degree at the end of the year, Va’a has some great advice for other students who are at the start of their university journey.
+Va’a – who graduated from AUT at the end of 2022 – has some great advice for other students who are at the start of their university journey.

 “Remember your why.
 Why are you here?
 Why are you at university?
 Why are you going through all this?
 I believe everyone has a why, and remembering that reason can help you through the toughest times at university.”